 - a 2 page personal statement describing your academic & scientific background, research goals, and motivation for applying to this program.
 Please also include a list of 5-10 faculty members of interest.
 Please be sure you select only faculty listed on our website.
 If you are still in school and will be taking additional courses not yet listed on your transcript, please include a list of additional courses you will be taking before you graduate, either as an addendum to your personal statement or as part of your transcript upload.

 - resume / CV

 These do not need to be official.
 We prefer that you submit copies (PDFs, web printouts, etc are fine) online or email these to us if this is easier for you.
 If you choose to upload a web transcript of some sort, please be sure it lists the course names.
 A transcript which gives course numbers without actually indicating what the course is will not help our admissions committee evaluate your application.
 You do not need to submit separate transcripts for courses taken at community colleges, via study abroad programs, etc, if these appear on your main transcript.
 Similarly, if you have multiple degrees from the same university, you do not need to submit a separate transcript for each degreee if all coursework appears on one transcript.

-TOEFL scores or IELTS scores, for international applicants, if need be: International students who have completed a bachelor's or master's degree in the US, Australia, the Bahamas, Canada, Ireland, New Zealand, Singapore, Trinidad and Tobago, or the United Kingdom do not need to submit TOEFL or IELTS scores.
+TOEFL scores, Duolingo, or IELTS scores, for international applicants, if need be: International students who have completed a bachelor's or master's degree in the US, Australia, the Bahamas, Canada, Ireland, New Zealand, Singapore, Trinidad and Tobago, or the United Kingdom do not need to submit TOEFL or IELTS scores.
 A TOEFL score of 92 or above, Duolingo of 120 or above, or IELTS score of 7.0 or above are required to avoid remedial English coursework.